abrudinpeabodyschool/cpxlesson0/en/step_1.md

 ## Getting Started with the CPX

-This is your first introduction to the Cir
+This is your first introduction to the Circuit Playground Express

 ![Banner image](images/banner.png)